-After the dissertation director approves the prospectus, the student will forward it to an advisory dissertation committee of three faculty members assembled in consultation with the DGS.
+After the dissertation director approves the prospectus, the student will forward it to an advisory dissertation committee of two or three additional faculty members assembled in consultation with the dissertation director and DGS.
 The student and the committee will then convene to discuss the prospectus.
 This meeting is not an examination, nor does it constitute a second review of the prospectus for Program approval.
 Rather, the meeting acquaints the student-and the readers-with the views of all the participants in the project.
-Following the dissertation colloquium, the student will submit the prospectus to the DGS, who will in turn present it to the Executive Committee for formal Program approval.
+Following the dissertation prospectus colloquium, the student will submit the prospectus and the names of the director and advisory committee to the DGS, who will in turn present it to the Executive Committee for formal Program approval.

-Following the colloquium, primary responsibility for overseeing the dissertation remains with the advisor.
+Following the colloquium, primary responsibility for overseeing the dissertation remains with the director.
 Committee members may be consulted throughout the process of dissertation writing, but they are not obligated to read draft chapters until the advisor recommends the submission of part or the entire dissertation to them for comment.
+Expectations of how this process will work will be outlined in the prospectus colloquium.